Preventing Breakage During Your Transition

 Then I’d use pure castor oil every other day until wash day.
-Castor oil is very thick, but it’s a great moisturizer because it penetrates the hair shaft.
+Castor oil is very thick, but it’s a great sealing oil.
 My natural hair really seems to love this stuff.

 I typically use a quarter size amount, rub it into my palms and gently pat it into my hair so I don’t disturb my style (especially if I’m wearing a curly do.)